Tucker’s leg lifts Ravens to 19-17 victory over Bengals

 The Bengals trailed 13-10 when they wasted that opportunity.
 The key play was a 12-yard loss when Cincinnati tried a reverse pass on second down.
 A third-down completion put the Bengals back at the 2, but then a shovel pass on fourth down went incomplete.

+”I’ve celebrated in many a humorous way over the years,” he said. ”Also, you’ve got to save a little bit for the end of the game too.
+So I don’t want to peak too early.”

-Baltimore took a 10-0 lead on Jackson’s 11-yard scoring pass to Mark Andrews in the second quarter, but the star quarterback was intercepted in Cincinnati territory on the next drive.
+Baltimore took a 10-0 lead on Jackson’s 11-yard scoring pass to Mark Andrews in the second quarter, but the star quarterback was intercepted in Cincinnati territory on his next drive.

 The Bengals scored on a 19-yard pass from Burrow to Hayden Hurst, and the game was tied by halftime.

-Jackson finished 19 of 32 for 174 yards, a touchdown and an interception, and he rushed 12 times for 58 yards.
+Jackson finished 19 of 32 for 174 yards with a touchdown and an interception, and he rushed 12 times for 58 yards.
 Burrow also had a TD and a pick and was 24 of 35 for 217 yards.

+Baltimore improved to 19-2 in prime time games at home under coach John Harbaugh.

 INJURIES

-Cincinnati WR Tee Higgins went without a catch and exited with a left ankle injury. … Ravens S Marcus Williams left with a wrist injury. … Baltimore T Ronnie Stanley (ankle) played for the first time since last season’s opener.
+Cincinnati WR Tee Higgins went without a catch and exited with a left ankle injury. … Ravens S Marcus Williams left with a dislocated wrist, and Harbaugh expects him to miss a significant amount of time. … Baltimore T Ronnie Stanley (ankle) played for the first time since last season’s opener.

 UP NEXT